Cubittz/fresh-tomatoes/README.md

 <h4>Output</h4>
 fresh_tomatoes.html

-* Speeds may vary, but due to only having free access to The Movie Database, there is a restriction in place of 40 lookups every 10 seconds.
+&ast; Speeds may vary, but due to only having free access to The Movie Database, there is a restriction in place of 40 lookups every 10 seconds.
 Getting all the films and TV Shows can take over 1 minute.